StevenBlack/k7waterfront/topic/_Annapolis-BermudaRace2008Reports.md

 ---

-''Bermuda June 19, 2008  2:30 pm''
+**Bermuda June 19, 2008  2:30 pm**

 Boys and Girls Club of Canada wins her class in the Bermuda Ocean Race!

-Skipper Nathan Baron and crew Greg Vanrossem ''finished 16th overall, out of 27 starters in the Bermuda Ocean Race'' in the their first go.
+Skipper Nathan Baron and crew Greg Vanrossem **finished 16th overall, out of 27 starters in the Bermuda Ocean Race** in the their first go.

-''WELL DONE BOYS!!!!!''
-You guys are amazing!!!!
+**WELL DONE BOYS!!!!!**  You guys are amazing!!!!

 The Boys and Girls Club of Kingston, Kingston Yacht Club and Canada are immensely proud.